-Big data, AI, ChatGPT… Data has become indispensable even for small and medium-sized businesses
+Big data, AI, ChatGPT… Data has become indispensable in small and medium-sized businesses as well

 As soon as data began flooding into society at the turn of the 2010s, large companies embraced digital technologies.
-A decade later, big data, the cloud, and artificial intelligence (AI) have also become integral to the operations of small and medium-sized enterprises (SMEs).
+A decade later, big data, the cloud, and artificial intelligence (AI) also play a major role in the operations of small and medium-sized enterprises (SMEs).
 The France Num 2023 Barometer shows that approximately 80% of executives at organizations with fewer than 250 employees believe that digital technology offers real benefits.

 Théo Justy, University of Montpellier; Denis Lescop, Montpellier Business School; Estelle Pellegrin-Boucher, University of Montpellier and Julien Granata, Montpellier Business School

-Our latest research article, published in the journal Technovation, specifically demonstrates a sharp acceleration in the adoption of data analytics software.
+Our latest research article, published in the journal *Technovation*, specifically demonstrates a sharp acceleration in the adoption of data analytics software.
 These data analytics tools are even appearing in sectors that are traditionally not tech-savvy.
-For example, we identified, in the book Wine Management and Marketing 2 (ISTE Group), strategic uses within the wine industry.
-Some SMEs had started by using Excel before investing in tools such as SQL Server, Amazon Redshift, or BigQuery to store and organize their data as its volume increased.
+For example, we identified, in the book *Wine Management and Marketing 2* (ISTE Group), we identified strategic uses of these tools in the wine industry.
+Some small and medium-sized enterprises (SMEs) started by using Excel before investing in tools such as SQL Server, Amazon Redshift, or BigQuery to store and organize their data as its volume increased.

 For analysis, many choose Power BI, which provides interactive dashboards with charts that update in real time.
 This software simplifies financial reporting, improves forecasts of future trends, and helps executives make decisions.

 Other small and medium-sized businesses use Google Analytics to gain a better understanding of their customers, analyze their website’s performance, refine their SEO strategy, or design targeted marketing campaigns.
-They collect more data on customer behavior and develop innovative digital services to meet new needs.
+They collect more data on their customers’ behavior and develop innovative digital services to meet new needs.

 When ChatGPT Dethrones Google

 More recently, ChatGPT has made a big splash in the SME sector.
-Developed by OpenAI, this virtual assistant has gained widespread adoption across many industries since its launch in late 2022.
-Our ongoing research reveals that, in some SMEs, ChatGPT has surpassed the most popular search engines like Google for queries such as “what are the best practices for a successful Instagram post?” or “what legal requirements must an SME’s e-commerce site meet to comply with the GDPR (European General Data Protection Regulation)?”
+Developed by OpenAI, this virtual assistant has spread rapidly across many industries since its launch in late 2022.
+Our ongoing research reveals that, in some SMEs, ChatGPT has surpassed even the most popular search engines—such as Google—for queries like “What are the best practices for a successful Instagram post?” or “What legal requirements must an SME’s e-commerce site meet to comply with the GDPR (European General Data Protection Regulation)?”

 In some small and medium-sized businesses, employees use ChatGPT to create content.
-For example, a sales manager uses it to generate sales proposals for prospects or responses to requests for proposals.
-A marketing director uses it to write blog posts or social media content.
-With AI, employees reduce their workload by streamlining the process of generating ideas and writing content, all at a lower cost.
+For example, a sales director uses it to generate sales proposals for prospects or responses to requests for proposals.
+A marketing director uses it to write posts for her blog or social media.
+With AI, employees reduce their workload by streamlining the process of generating ideas and writing content—all at a lower cost.

 However, for now, these are more individual initiatives than a collective awareness.
 In fact, ChatGPT remains a taboo in some small businesses because its use can be perceived as a way to deceive the employer by having the AI do their work.
 Its use also raises fundamental questions about value creation in certain professions where tasks can now be entrusted to machines.
-AI is nevertheless proving strategic by performing daily tasks and freeing up “time,” the most valuable resource for innovation and creating added value.
+Nevertheless, AI proves to be strategic by performing daily tasks and freeing up “time”—the most valuable resource for innovation and creating added value.

-In addition, the France Num 2023 survey reveals that half of business leaders are skeptical about the return on investment in digital technologies.
-The fear of missing out on a technological innovation adopted by competitors can sometimes serve as a potential motivator.
+Furthermore, the France Num 2023 Barometer reveals that half of executives are skeptical about the return on investment in digital technologies.
+The fear of missing out on a technological innovation adopted by competitors can sometimes be a motivating factor.

 This phenomenon shows that adopting these new tools involves a learning curve.
-SMEs must therefore invest in employee training and education to ensure they have the skills needed to fully leverage the potential of data analysis.
+SMEs must therefore invest in employee training and education today to ensure that their employees are capable of harnessing the full potential of data analysis.

-Théo Justy, Ph.D. candidate, Teaching and Research Assistant, Big Data Analytics and SMEs, Montpellier Management, University of Montpellier; Denis Lescop, Professor of Strategy and Digital Transformation, Montpellier Business School; Estelle Pellegrin-Boucher, Associate Professor of Management Sciences at the Montpellier Management Institute, University of Montpellier and Julien Granata, Professor at Montpellier Business School – Head of Research Area at the MIND Chair, Montpellier Business School
+Théo Justy, Ph.D.
+Candidate, Teaching and Research Assistant, Big Data Analytics and SMEs, Montpellier Management, University of Montpellier; Denis Lescop, Professor of Strategy and Digital Transformation, Montpellier Business School; Estelle Pellegrin-Boucher, Associate Professor of Management Sciences at the Montpellier Management Institute, University of Montpellier and Julien Granata, Professor at Montpellier Business School – Research Track Leader for the MIND Chair, Montpellier Business School

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.